yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `password`: Login password for the SMTP server.

+`authtype`: The authentication type based on the email server.
+You may have to refer to the email server properties and specifications.
+This value defaults to NONE.

 `subscribe.subject`: Subject of the email notification for action subscribe.
 Default is **Subscription Notification**.

 `subscribe.body`: Body of the email notification for action subscribe.
 Default is **Subscription created for Catalog Item:  {catalogItem} {authtemplate}**.